ellehallal/js-book-search-app/README.md

 ## Misc.

-- If a book cover image is not available, a placeholder image is displayed.
-[This image](https://github.com/itsellej/js-book-search-app/blob/master/dist/assets/img/no-image.png) is located in `./dist/assets/img/`.
+- If a book cover image is not available, a [placeholder image](https://github.com/itsellej/js-book-search-app/blob/master/dist/assets/img/no-image.png) is displayed.
+The image is located in `./dist/assets/img/`.

 - If the requested information (authors, publisher or rating) is unavailable, _'Author information unavailable', 'Not rated',_ or _'Not available'_ is displayed.

-- If a user does not enter a query, or select to display between 1-40 results, an error message displays.
+- If a user does not enter a query, or select to display between 1-40 results, an error message displays, and a request to the Google Books API is not actioned.

+- A `mixed content` error displayed in the browser console, due to Google Books API providing an insecure thumbnail image link (http://).
+In BookSearchData class, the `httpToHttps` method replaces http:// with https://.

 - Responsive design.